You are here

 Nursing Major Options

-The application to the nursing program for fall 2018 entrance will be provided on this page beginning January 1, 2018, and will be due by March 1, 2018, for priority selection.
+The application to the pre-licensure B.S. major in nursing program for fall 2018 entrance is due by March 1, 2018, for priority selection.

 Kansas Wesleyan’s Nursing program distinguishes itself because of small class sizes and dedicated attention to our students, dynamic partnering opportunities with the Salina Regional Health Center, and the total revitalization and strengthening of the curriculum.
 Salina Regional Health Center is a Trauma III critical care facility employing nurses year round.